Shagshag/prestashop-documentation/TabCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Tab.php line 534
+* This method is defined in [classes/Tab.php line 534](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Tab.php#534)

 #### Arguments